 In the United States, freedom of speech is more widely accepted than in any other country.
 A 38-nation Pew Research Center survey conducted in 2015 found that Americans are among the most supportive of free speech, freedom of the press, and the right to use the Internet without government censorship.
 Furthermore, Americans are much more tolerant of offensive speech than people in other nations.
 In general, the survey showed that countries in the Western Hemisphere are more tolerant than countries in the Eastern Hemisphere.

 The United States received the highest score of 5.73.
 Freedom of speech is no stranger to freedom of speech, as the First Amendment protects freedom of speech: “Congress shall make no law… abridging freedom of speech.”
-In the U.S., freedom of speech includes the right to not to speak (specifically, the right to not salute the flag), to engage in symbolic speech, to use certain offensive words and phrases to convey political messages, and to advertise commercial products and professional services (with some restrictions).
+In the U.S., freedom of speech includes the right not to speak (specifically, the right not to salute the flag), to engage in symbolic speech, to use certain offensive words and phrases to convey political messages, and to advertise commercial products and professional services (with some restrictions).

 Freedom of speech does have restrictions.
 These include, but are not limited to, libel, slander, incitement, copyright violation, trade secrets, and perjury.
 A person may not incite action that would harm others, such as shouting “fire” in a crowded theater.
-A person may not make or distribute obscene materials and students may not make an obscene speech at a school-sponsored event.
+A person may not make or distribute obscene materials, and students may not make an obscene speech at a school-sponsored event.